 May and Francis

-May and Francis met on Sea Island and married on 14 April, 1938.
+May and Francis met on Sea Island, GA and married on 14 April, 1938.
 During their marriage, they were active members of Atlanta society during the 1940s and 1950s and were staunch patrons of the arts.
 May enjoyed the opera, arts and the symphony, while Francis preferred golfing, hunting and fishing.
 While Francis may not have shared May’s love for cultural events, he did, however, attend events to be social.
 May and Francis lived in the Goodrum House, on West Paces Ferry Road, designed by Philip Trammell Shutze, currently owned by the Watson-Brown Foundation.

 In addition to being an active participant and supporter of charities in Atlanta, May also supported local Atlanta citizens in need.
 After the Depression, May provided several people with financial assistance to help them get back on their feet.
 When walking down Peachtree Street in Atlanta one afternoon, May noticed one of the recipients look at her and cross the street to avoid a conversation about repayment.
 That Christmas, she sent “Paid in Full” messages in her Christmas cards to all who had received support from her with the simple message, “Merry Christmas.”

 The May P. & Francis L. Abreu Charitable Trust was chaired by May & Francis’s son, Peter, until his death in August, 2013.
 The tradition of service continues with Peter’s children, Mike, Claire and Katherine, serving as board members, with Mike serving as the Foundation’s Executive Director.
 Attorney Marshall Sanders, as well as Dan Bryan, Greg Gerhard and Charles Menser also serve as board members.